 Despite the current popularity drugs used to treat Attention Deficit Hyperactivity Disorder (ADHD), a recent comprehensive analysis of 27 ADHD drugs has found scant evidence that they are safe, that they help school performance or that one drug is more effective than any other.

-The study was undertaken by the Drug Effectiveness Review Project, based at Oregon State University, and produced a 731-page report that can be accessed online (in two parts - text and tables).
+The study was undertaken by the Drug Effectiveness Review Project, based at Oregon State University.
 A review of the report was published in The News Tribune on 17 September 2005.

 The study analyzed data from 2,287 trials that studied a total of 27 drugs, among which were Adderall, Concerta, Focalin, Risperdal, Ritalin, Provigil and Wellbutrin.
 (For a full list, see Table I, below.)

 The study found that "No conclusions about comparative effectiveness of different pharmacotherapies for ADHD can be made."

 According to The News Tribune, the study also found that:

 - "No evidence on long-term safety of drugs used to treat ADHD in young children" or adolescents.